CPU: 10th-Gen Intel Core i7-1065G7 ( or Core i5-1035G7)

 Microsoft Surface Laptop 3 (15-inch, Intel): Audio

 I wrote this part of the Surface Laptop 3 review while Jay-Z and Linkin Park's "Numb/Encore" blasted from the notebook’s speakers.
 The laptop produced Shawn Carter and Chester Bennington's vocals accurately, while providing a proper amount of kick in the track's bass.
-Turned up to 100, the Surface Laptop 3 produced enough sound to fill a large room, but I would turn to my UE Megaboom 3 bluetooth speaker if I wanted to provide a lot of sound for a party.
+Turned up to 100, the Surface Laptop 3 produced enough sound to fill a large room, but I would turn to my UE Megaboom 3 — or any other of the best Bluetooth speakers — if I wanted to provide a lot of sound for a party.

 If you poke around the Start Menu, you'll find that the Surface Laptop 3 has the Realtek Audio Console app for sound adjustments.
 I recommend you ignore this app, though, as the only important setting it has — Dolby Audio — is on by default and should stay that way.
 Turning it off took all the timbre out of Jay-Z's voice and made the sound's instruments sound muted.